jnoat92/Adversarial-Domain-Adaptation-for-Change-Detection/README.md

 # Adversarial discriminative domain adaptation for deforestation detection

 Implementation of the ADDA for domain adaptation scenarios oriented to deforestation detection.
-Folder
+Codes from "Code_Wittich_PIA19" folder, with author https://github.com/denniswittich served as starter code for this project.

 ## Dependencies